OmarThinks/CircleCI-Flask-Project/README.md

 ## Section 6: Workflows:

-The final product of the circleci Configuration file
+The final product of the circleci Configuration file.
+The workflow has a cronjob.
+It will run every day, to make sure that everything is working.